 When dealing with serious mental health conditions, considering all options is necessary.
 From psychotherapy to increasing exercise, any method that has been shown to alleviate symptoms should offer hope to any that suffer from mental disorders as there are many techniques to try.
 One such technique is Eye Movement Desensitization and Reprocessing, or EMDR for short.
 EDMR is a fairly new technique and many are wondering what it is and if it could help them.

 What is EMDR?

 Shapiro went on to conduct studies to assess whether her experience was a commonality among others with traumatic memories.
-Her results reflected positively on her hypothesis; that being that brief sequential reflection on traumatic memories while focusing on as external stimuli (i.e. a light moving side-to-side, hand clapping, etc.) will desensitize the reflector to that memory and offer them a chance to reprocess its effect on their life.
+Her results reflected positively on her hypothesis; that being that brief sequential reflection on traumatic memories while focusing on an external stimulus (i.e. a light moving side-to-side, hand-clapping, etc.) will desensitize the reflector to that memory and offer them a chance to reprocess its effect on their life.

 Is it effective?